johnroberts/thecity-admin-php/README.md

 ```

 The v1.1 wrapper library covers 100% of The City Admin API.
 The PDF doc is current to v0.4.
+For examples of any endpoint calls not yet in the doc,
-Please refer to the test scripts in the test directory for examples of all endpoint calls.
+please refer to the test scripts in the test directory, which covers all endpoint calls.